oscdoctest/Qi-Docs/docs/Qi_Types.rst

 +------------------+-------------------------+-------------+-------------------------------------+

-The QiTypeProperty’s identifier follows the same rules as the QiType’s identifier.
+The SdsTypeProperty’s identifier follows the same rules as the SdsType’s identifier.

-IsKey is a Boolean value used to identify the QiType’s Key.
+IsKey is a Boolean value used to identify the SdsType’s Key.
 A Key defined by more than one Property is called a compound key.
 In a compound key, each Property that is included in the Key is specified as IsKey.
 The Order field defines the precedence of fields applied to the Index.

 The Value field is used for properties that represent a value.
 An example of a property with a value is an enum’s named constant.
-When representing an enum in a QiType, the QiType’s Properies collection defines the enum’s constant list.
-The QiTypeProperty’s Identifier represents the constant’s name and the QiTypeProperty’s Value represents the constant’s value.
+When representing an enum in a SdsType, the SdsType’s Properies collection defines the enum’s constant list.
+The SdsTypeProperty’s Identifier represents the constant’s name and the SdsTypeProperty’s Value represents the constant’s value.

-Working with QiTypes using .NET
+Working with SdsTypes using .NET
 -------------------------------

-When working in .NET, use the QiTypeBuilder to create QiTypes.
-The QiTypeBuilder eliminates potential errors that can occur when working with QiTypes manually.
+When working in .NET, use the SdsTypeBuilder to create SdsTypes.
+The SdsTypeBuilder eliminates potential errors that can occur when working with SdsTypes manually.

 There are several ways to work with the builder.
 The most convenient is to use the static methods, as shown here: